 - The recommended approach is to consult with the faculty instructor, Helen Gaebler.
 She is committed to helping each student find a placement to meet their individual goals.

 - Search on Symplicity for postings for unpaid positions that may qualify for academic credit.

-- To get ideas for possible host organizations, review Recent Internship Placements in Austin Area (for fall/spring/summer) or Recent Internship Placements Outside of Austin Area (for summer).
+- To get ideas for possible host organizations, review Recent Internship Placements in Austin Area.

-- Consult with Mindy Finnegan, the counselor for government positions, in the Career Services Office.
+- Consult with Abbey Fowler, the counselor for government positions, in the Career Services Office.